Edited by Mike Aquino.

-Hong Kong can be a minefield of strange smells and even stranger tastes, and before you sit down at the city's restaurants you should take a look at what you might be sinking your teeth into.
+Hong Kong can be a minefield of strange smells and even stranger tastes, like stinky tofu.
+Before you sit down at the city's restaurants you should take a look at what you might be sinking your teeth into.

 Below you’ll find a profile of ten weird Hong Kong foods, including an edible rating to help you decide what you may find unusual and what may simply not be your cup of tea.